-Adults who have at least one diet drink a day are three times more at risk from a stroke or dementia.
+Adults who have at least one diet drink a day are three times more at risk of a stroke or dementia.

 This, according to researchers at Boston University, who believe the artificial sweeteners found in diet drinks including aspartame and saccharine maybe affecting the blood vessels, eventually triggering strokes and dementia.